In March of 2006, the Star Princess was sailing just off the coast of Jamaica.

 It could be argued that it wasn’t the smoking on the balcony that caused the fire but the fact that the smoker threw their cigarette butt overboard.

-As far as I can see, the person who started the fire was never found.
+As far as I can tell, the person who started the fire was never found.

 Free Insiders Cruise Line Guide